Things to know when working in EU

 The MU has put together an interactive flowchart for musicians travelling to the EU to guide you through the new regulations following Brexit and assist in making sure you have the correct documentation prior to setting off.
-The flowchart guide contains links to useful resources.

 See the flowchart